 Here are more amazing bullet journal must have pages.

 Alright!
 Let’s say you don’t want to record your household chores and trackers on you planner.

 Well, you can just get creative!
 That is one of my favorite journalling ideas!
-In fact, you should check out creative journal page here!

 If you have a bullet journal with the flexibility of blank or dotted pages you can do pretty much whatever the heck you want!

-But also with pre made planner you can use your creativity!
+With a pre-made planner you can use your creativity!

 Put that collection of washi tape and stickers to good use and be creative with your planner.

 Add color, sticker, washi tape borders or whatever you want to your pages so it will not feel empty if you don’t have too many appointments.

 Practice your hand lettering and write an empowering quote to a full page or add happy prompts and words of wisdom to each planner page.